 When: Every Wednesday at 8:00 p.m.

-For information about events at Meadowlark Coffee, check out their Facebook page at: Meadowlark Coffee & Espresso.
+For information about events at Meadowlark Coffee, check out the events page on their website at: Meadowlark Coffee & Espresso.

 Crescent Moon Reading Series

 Where: Crescent Moon Coffee (140 N. 8th St.)